estebanmunchjones2019/academind-next.js-article/Next article.md

 import Link from "next/link";
 import Image from "next/image";
 //to use Image with an external url, add some config on next.config.js
-//for more info, check out this docs https://nextjs.org/docs/basic-features/image-optimization
+//for more info, check out these docs https://nextjs.org/docs/basic-features/image-optimization

 import {getDate} from "../utils/utils";